davmacario/dotfiles/nvim/lua/dmacario/nvim-tips.md

 - Use (shift + )tab to select items, and `alt + q` to add the selected items to a quickfix list
 - Custom mapping: `<leader>fr`, to resume last Telescope search

+## Print terminal command output in current buffer

+`:%!<Command>`

+Note: it will overwrite current buffer content!